pedrorambo/securicator/README.md

 The messages, and files are already resynchronized when an existing client reconnects, but the delivery, and read confirmations should be implemented.

-# IDEA Friend's friend

-Forwarding a friend handshake.
-In this case, we can ask B to handshake A with C, and we don't need to have a private key.
-This would be useful for groups.
-It should be saved that C was added through B.

-A --(is friend of)--> B
-B --(is friend of)--> C
-A --> B --> C

 # Limiting the use of the relay server

 Initially, I implemented a throughput, and connection limit in the application, but the Linux network stack has more efficient ways of doing this: